aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/mint-nft-cli.md

 1. Note *blah* above is a placeholder for your private key.
 Record it someplace safe.

-1. Run `nano ~/.aptos/config.yaml` to find your address anytime.

 ## Find the NFT in your Petra wallet

+1. Run `more ~/.aptos/config.yaml` to see the `nft-receiver` private key and then copy it.

 1. Install the [Petra Wallet](../../guides/install-petra-wallet.md) Chrome extension.